Planning a cruise that stops in Puerto Vallarta, Mexico? A shore excursion to the Marietas Islands is a wonderful way to spend the day.

 What to take with you on the Marietas Islands Eco Discovery Tour

-You don’t have to take much with you on this shore excursion, but I’ve put together a small list of items that will make the tour more enjoyable.
+You don’t have to take much with you on this shore excursion, but I’ve put together a small list of items that will make the Eco Discovery Tour more enjoyable.

 - Sun shirt